LiquidPlayer/LiquidCore/LiquidCoreiOS/README.md

 There are two surfaces so far:

 1. **`ConsoleSurface`**.
 A `ConsoleSurface` is simply a Node.js terminal console that displays anything written to `console.log()` and `console.error()`.
 It also allows injection of Javascript commands, just like a standard Node console.
-Run the [NodeConsole](https://github.com/LiquidPlayer/LiquidCore/tree/master/LiquidCoreAndroid/Tests/NodeConsole) app under the `Tests` directory to see it in action.
+Run the [NodeConsole](https://github.com/LiquidPlayer/LiquidCore/tree/master/LiquidCoreiOS/NodeConsole) app to see it in action.
 2. [**`ReactNativeSurface`**](https://github.com/LiquidPlayer/ReactNativeSurface).
 You can drive native UI elements using the [React Native](https://facebook.github.io/react-native/) framework from within your micro app.

 There are other surfaces under consideration, including: